 Many companies are reluctant to inspect their fire extinguishers and forgetting to do so could be fatal for your employees and business.
 Fire can be a significant risk to businesses.
 It can seriously injure employees or visitors or kill and it can destroy buildings, stock, and equipment or simple damage everything.
 Businesses operating from single or crowded premises are mostly exposed to fire.
-Most businesses fail to operate often severe fire.
+Most businesses fail to operate often sever fire.

 Fire may have a more significant impact on companies that: